-We created the below graphic to show you what your experience as a monthly investor in equity funds is likely to be over time.
-Specifically how your investments made in the previous months will look as months pass.
+We created the below graphic to show you how your investments made in the previous months will look as time passes.

 Green means you have a positive return on that month’s investment, and red means negative.
-This is based on actual Nifty values over the last 10 years.
+This is based on actual Nifty values between 2005 and 2015.

-Why should I put up with all of this uncertainty?
+Why should you put up with all of this uncertainty?

-On the right, we show how much money you would have accumulated which is about Rs 18.6 Lakhs over 10 years, if you were investing Rs 10,000 every month.
+On the right, we show how much money you would have accumulated (about Rs 18.6 Lakhs) over 10 years if you were investing Rs 10,000 every month.
 The market ups and downs work in your favour.
-The money you invest when market is down gets a disproportionate gain.
+The money you invest, when the market is down, gets a disproportionate gain.